triggermesh/docs/docs/cloud/sources/slack.md

 Deploy the Slack source in 3 steps:

-1. Deploy the Slack source, retrieve exposed endpoint at Triggermesh.
+1. Deploy the Slack source, retrieve exposed endpoint at TriggerMesh.
 1. Configure Slack App to send events to the Slack Source endpoint.
 1. (optional) Modify the Slack Source to add Signing Secret and AppID from the configured App.

 ### Deploy Slack Source

-Create an instance of the Slack Source at Triggermesh as part of a Bridge.
+Create an instance of the Slack Source at TriggerMesh as part of a Bridge.

 - `name` is an internal identifier inside the bridge.
 - `broker` where messages should be sent to.